 Fair Value of Financial Instruments.
 The carrying amount of cash and cash equivalents, accounts receivable, and accounts payable reported on the balance sheet approximates fair value due to their short-term maturities.
-Nonfinancial assets and liabilities initially measured at fair value include those acquired and assumed in connection with third-party business combinations.

 A summary of the estimated fair value for financial instruments follows.